Oregon and California Railroad Revested Lands

 The Oregon and California Railroad Revested Lands (commonly known as O&C Lands), are approximately 2600000 acres of land located in eighteen counties of western Oregon.
 Originally granted to the Oregon & California Railroad to build a railroad between Portland, Oregon and San Francisco, California, the land was reconveyed to the United States government by act of Congress in 1916 and is currently managed by the United States Bureau of Land Management.

 Since 1916, the 18 counties where the O&C lands are located have received payments from the United States government at 50% share of timber revenue on those lands.
-Later as compensation for the loss of timber and tax revenue decreased the government added federal revenues.
+Later, as compensation for the loss of timber and tax revenue decreased, the government added federal revenues.
 The governments of several of the counties have come to depend upon the O&C land revenue as an important source of income for schools and county services.

-The most recent source of income from the lands, an extension of the Secure Rural Schools and Community Self-Determination Act of 2000, was last renewed in 2013 but at vastly reduced spending levels, leaving some counties scrambling to find new sources of funding.
-In late 2013, the United States House of Representatives was considering a bill that would resume the funding and increase timber harvests to provide additional income to the counties.
+The most recent source of income from the lands was funded through an extension of the Secure Rural Schools and Community Self-Determination Act of 2000 which allocated $110 million to the counties.
+The act was renewed each succeeding year at reduced spending levels, most recently for $25.6 million in 2023.
+The act has not been renewed since 2023, leaving the affected counties with budget shortfalls.
+In 2025, the One Big Beautiful Bill Act redirected proceeds from timber sales on the lands from the counties to the federal government, potentially exacerbating the funding gap.

 Origin

 As part of the U.S. government's desire to foster settlement and economic development in the western states, in July 1866, Congress passed the Oregon and California Railroad Act.
-This act made 3700000 acres of land available for any company that built a railroad from Portland, Oregon to San Francisco.
+This act made 3700000 acres of land available for any company that built a railroad from Portland to San Francisco.
 The land was to be distributed by the state of Oregon in 12800 acres land grants for each mile of track completed.
 Two companies, both of which named themselves the Oregon Central Railroad, began a competition to build the railroad, one on the west side of the Willamette River and one on the east side.
 The two lines would eventually merge and reorganize as the Oregon and California Railroad.
 In 1869, Congress changed how the grants were to be distributed, requiring the railroads to sell land along the line to settlers in 160 acres parcels at $2.50 per acre.
 The land was distributed in a checkerboard pattern, with sections laid out for 20 mi on either side of the rail corridor with the government retaining the alternate sections for future growth.

 By 1872, the railroad had extended from Portland to Roseburg.
 Along the way, it created growth in Willamette Valley towns such as Canby, Aurora, and Harrisburg, which emerged as freight and passenger stations, and provided a commercial lifeline to the part of the river valley above Harrisburg where steamships were rarely able to travel.
 As the railroad made its way into the Umpqua Valley, new townsites such as Drain, Oakland, and Yoncalla were laid out.